Arghantyr/LSPR-glass-transmittance/README.md

-# What is LSPR-library?
+# What is lsprlib?

-_LSPR-library_ is a Python 3 scientific package for modelling UV-Vis spectral behaviour of metallic nanoparticle-dieletric composites.
+_lsprlib_ is a Python 3 scientific package for modelling UV-Vis spectral behaviour of metallic nanoparticle-dieletric composites.

 # Dependencies

-To run _LSPR-library_ smoothly you will need:
+To run _lsprlib_ smoothly you will need:
 1. Python 3.4+
 2. Pandas 1.0.3+
 3. NumPy 1.18.1+